johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_start.rst

     The EdgeDB instance name.

 :cli:synopsis:`--foreground`
-    Start the instance in the foreground rather than using systemd to manage the process (note you might need to stop non-foreground instance first).
+    Starts the instance in the foreground rather than using systemd to manage the process (note: you might need to stop the non-foreground instance first).